• About

 pods

-Around the world, there have been other cities that have taken homelessness into their own hands by creating these mini homes.
+Around the world there have been other cities that have taken homelessness into their owns hands by creating these mini homes.
 Some of those places include Florida and Utah.
-These homes, which require volunteer effort, community support, and donations are being coined as the cheapest and fastest way to temporarily end homelessness.
+These homes, which require volunteer effort, community support and donations are being coined as the cheapest and fastest way to temporary end homelessness.

 According to The National Coalition for The Homeless